JuliaMolSim/Molly.jl/README.md

 ## Usage

-Some examples are given here, see [the documentation](https://JuliaMolSim.github.io/Molly.jl/latest) for more.
+Some examples are given here, see [the documentation](https://JuliaMolSim.github.io/Molly.jl/latest) for more on how to use the package.

 Simulation of an ideal gas:
 ```julia